-At Roseberry Academy we are committed to the equal inclusion of all pupils in all areas of school life.
+At Roseberry Academy we are committed to the inclusion of all pupils in all areas of school life.
 We recognise the diverse and individual needs of all of our pupils and take into account the additional support required by those children with Special Educational Needs and Disabilities (SEND).

 Curriculum – Access to a broad and balanced curriculum